Safety warning for buying second-hand child car seats

 RACV senior safety policy adviser, Elvira Lazar, says while buying a second-hand seat, or using one handed down from friends or family, may seem like a cost-effective option, it is essential parents ensure a seat is undamaged, less than 10 years old and complies with Australian safety standards.

-Elvira says it is illegal to use any seat that does not meet one of three Australian safety standards – the most recent 2013 standard, or the preceding 2010 and 2004 standards.
+Elvira says it is illegal to use any seat that does not meet one of three Australian safety standards – the most recent 2013 standard, or the preceding 2010 standard.
 Anything earlier should not be used.

 “If the Australian Standard is not shown or if it has been deliberately removed, don’t use it,” says Elvira.
 “It’s best to choose a seat with the latest 2013 standard, which means the seat has the best available safety features.”